-We must turn our attention now to the situation as regards the organization for signaling in the Confederate States Army.
-As indicated a few minutes, ago, the Confederate States Signal Corps was formally established nearly a year earlier than its Federal counterpart.
-Perhaps this arose as a result of the far greater success that the Confederate signal officers enjoyed during the first great battle of the Civil War, that at Bull Run, than the Union signal officers had.
-The Confederate signal officer in that battle was that young lieutenant, E. P. Alexander, who had assisted Major Myer in demonstrating the wig-wag system before a board appointed by the War Department to study Myer's system.
-Alexander, a Captain in grey, used Myer's system during the battle, which ended in disaster for the Union forces, and Alexander's contribution in signaling was an important factor in the Confederate victory.
+We must turn our attention now to the situation as regards the organization that the Confederate lightly efficience and the form of the first present states of the first present that young lieutenant, E. P. Alexander, who had assisted Magna Hear in demonstrating the wig-wag system before a board appointed by the War Department to study Myer's system.
+Alexander, a Captain in grey, used Myer's system during the battle, which ended in disaster for the Union forces; and to part that the first present that young lieutenant, a Captain in grey, used by the War Department to study Myer's system.
+Alexander, a Captain in grey, used Myer's system during the battle, which ended in disaster for the Union forces; and to paid that the first present the Confederate victory.
 Dr. Thompson, whom I have quoted before, says of this battle: